HenrikWM/NNUG_GWAB2014/FASIT.md

 and save.
 Go to [http://azure-elasticsearch-cluster.cloudapp.net/](http://azure-elasticsearch-cluster.cloudapp.net/) and verify that you get elasticsearch's cluster details.

-#### (Valgfritt) Install plugins for elasticsearch
+#### (Optional) Install plugins for elasticsearch

-There are particularily two plugins for elasticsearch that everyone should install.
-The first one is called **Head** and gives administrators an overview of documents, indexes, aliases, mappings, system information etc.
-The other one is called **BigDesk** and is a monitoring tool for administrators for monitoring system events and state.
+There are particularly two plugins for elasticsearch that everyone should install.
+The first one is called **Head** and gives administrators an overview of documents, indexes, aliases, mappings, system information etc. The other one is called **BigDesk** and is a monitoring tool for administrators for monitoring system events and state.

 Use Putty and run the following commands to install these plugins: